Mathématique: Intergalactic Gate Bridge

 She gives him a look, but she doesn’t deny it.

-McKay thinks about stumbling back to his quarters, drunk with fatigue, looking up at the geodesic shimmer of the shield against the night sky, falling into bed, and hearing, just as he loses himself to sleep, faint chimes.
-In the key of F major.
+McKay thinks about stumbling back to his quarters, drunk with fatigue, looking up at the geodesic shimmer of the shield against the night sky, falling into bed, and hearing, as he loses himself to sleep, faint chimes.
+F major.
+The Key of Joy.

 “Where’s Mitchell?”
 He asks as gently as he knows how.